Kunal-Chauhan7/Book-Record-Management/README.md

 3. Fine if any

 ## /books
-GET :- Get all the books
+GET :- Get all the books ✅
-PUT :- Add new book
+PUT :- Add new book ✅

 ## /books/{id}
-GET :- get a specif book by id
+GET :- get a specif book by id ✅
-POST :- Update the book by id
+POST :- Update the book by id ✅

 ## /books/issued
-GET :- Gwt all issed book
+GET :- Get all issed book ✅

 ## /books/IssuedBooksWithFine
 GET :- Get all the books with fine